-As an editorial assistant, you will report to and work closely with the managing editor and associate managing editor, contributing directly to our content planning, documentation, and editorial calendar.
+As an editorial assistant, you will report to and work closely with the deputy managing editor, contributing directly to our content planning, documentation, and editorial calendar.
 You will have a key role in the project management of retail events and editorial-wide initiatives, and collaborate with teams across editorial to help build new processes and improve on existing ones.
+If you find satisfaction in solving problems and appreciate an impeccably organized document, then you’ll enjoy our work.
 This role has the potential to be remote.

 Assist with content planning process, including communication around pitches, deadlines, and new assignments

 Assist with editorial project management for retail events (i.e., Amazon Prime Day, Black Friday), curated Wirecutter deal events, and other seasonal projects

 Maintain and update records in our content database, project management tools, and staff resource wiki

 Train on and make small changes in our content management system

 Prepare periodic announcements, calendar events, meeting agendas, trainings, and newsletters for our staff